Smita Talwalkar: Career

 She appeared in Katha Ek Aanandichi and Ardhangini, which also dealt with social issues.
 The TV show Suvasini that airs on Star Pravah won the Best Serial award at the 2012 Ma-Ta Sanmaan.
 The banner has also produced a 30-minute documentary for Brihanmumbai Municipal Corporation that featured Sachin Tendulkar on the topic of cleanliness.

 Talwalkar also runs an acting school named "Asmita Chitra Academy".
 The academy is located at various locations in Pune, Mumbai and Thane and trains around 300 to 350 students in various fields of media.
 Talwalkar also worked in theatre as an actress and producer.
 She was on the juries of various stage events, both local and international.
 She was the president of the Marathi cinema festival organised by Natya Chitra Kala Academy.

 Personal life

 Talwalkar married at the age of 17.
 Her son, Amber Talwalkar, is one of the directors of Talwalkars, a major chain of health club in India.
 Amber is married to actress Sulekha Talwalkar.
 She also has a daughter, Arti Talwalkar Moye.

 Smita's other daughter-in-law is television actress Purnima Talwalkar, formally known as Purnima Bhave.

 Death

 In 2010 Smita Talwalkar was diagnosed with ovarian cancer and was treated with chemotherapy.
-She died on 6 August 2014 at Jaslok Hospital, Mumbai, less than a month before her 60th birthday.
+She died on 6 August 2014 at Jaslok Hospital, Mumbai, at age 59.